countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

      * Hobbies
      * Two True things about you, and a Lie (let the team guess which).
   * Use the team to answer your other questions.
-  * Add your approximate work schedule here - https://docs.google.com/spreadsheets/d/1zh6GYex7UtoZGyChRGNy8378brtxvfrOdtedf6z5c5M/edit#gid=0
+  * Add your approximate work availability here - https://docs.google.com/spreadsheets/d/1zh6GYex7UtoZGyChRGNy8378brtxvfrOdtedf6z5c5M/edit#gid=0

 ### Set up a Timesheet